 If you have type 2 diabetes, you already know your blood sugar levels can get too high.
-Your body develops a problem called insulin resistance where it doesn’t use insulin normally.
+Your body develops a concern called insulin resistance where it doesn’t use insulin normally.
 While your pancreas can create insulin to offset the issue, that only works so well.
-And while the rate of diabetes seems to be levelling off in the U.S., this is still a very serious issue.
+And while the rate of diabetes seems to be leveling off in the U.S., this is still a very serious issue.
 If you have type 2 diabetes, here are some things you should really know (and do).

 1. Get Mental Health Coaching

 For those living with type 2 diabetes, depression is more common than you think.
 Depression is a serious issue that can interfere with the ability of people to take care of themselves, reducing the motivation to exercise, eat healthy, or even take medications.
 Many times, these things are crucial to managing the disease.
 That’s why mental health coaching can be so important; it could not only help with depression, but also reduce blood sugar levels.
 Your body and mind will thank you!